sonydevworld/spresense-nuttx/boards/arm/sama5/sama5d2-xult/README.txt

        NOTE:  If you want the RTC to preserve time over power cycles, you will need to install a battery in the battery holder (J12) and close the jumper, JP13.

+  sdmmcnsh:

+    This is a configuration based on the NuttShell (NSH).
+The SDMMC peripheral is enabled, and can read and write to a VFAT filesystem on the SD Card.